steveseguin/guides.vdo.ninja/2personchat.md

 alt-image:    "image description test post a" # config image description to alt att.
 ---

+#### Note: This article assumes you have first read: https://guides.vdo.ninja/basics

 While you can achieve a multi-person chat with a group room, and that's the recommended way, you can also do it without using a room.

 For example, `https://vdo.ninja/?view=xxxxxxx&push=yyyyyy` will let you publish your video and video a remote video at the same time.